openmrv/MRV/Modules_2/ccdc.md

 ![alt_text](images/CCDC/image26.png "image_tooltip")

 This app also has the function to add a change between that represents conversion from one or multiple classes at a specified date to a specified class or group of classes.
-You must first specify the starting and ending dates and the land cover class # labels for the corresponding dates.
+You must first specify the starting and ending dates and the land cover class values for the corresponding dates.
 For example, the following examples show the pixels (red) that are class 1 (forest) in 2001-01-01, and are either class 2, 3, or 4 in 2018-01-01.
 In other words, deforestation from January 2001 to January 2018.
 Switching the “From” and “To” classes for the Change band will calculate the inverse of deforestation, or forest growth.